Boy in the Background (album series)

 Chris Caulder – vocals, acoustic guitar, keyboards

 An acoustic guitar, a voice… occasionally some synths.
 About as lo-fi and as real as it gets.
 “Boy in the Background” is one of my many solo aliases.
-Inspired by all “teen angst” music, but primarily the honest/sincere, early music of Ben Lee and Frankie Cosmos, Boy in the Background is music for everyone who spends most of their time alone in their bedrooms, with only their favorite movies, songs and books, keeping them company.
+Inspired by all “teen angst” music, but primarily the honest/sincere, early music of Ben Lee and Frankie Cosmos, Boy in the Background is music for everyone who spends most of their time alone in their bedrooms, with only their favorite movies, songs and books keeping them company.
 That’s how I’ve lived most of my life, and continue to.

 me – vocals, guitar, bass, synth, drum machine

 Cassette Crush is my happier alter-ego.
 Formerly a duo with Jen McGrath and myself, Jen and I parted ways on September 20th, 2017, but got back in touch recently (January 2020).
 I’m very grateful.
+Jen and I might collab on a handful of tracks for this release.

 The music as Cassette Crush is inspired by 80s pop/new wave, The Smiths, upbeat dreampop (The Cure, Wild Nothing, Beach Fossils, etc) and even Fountains of Wayne.
-Cassette Crush ultimately is upbeat music with a melancholy lyrical twist.
+Cassette Crush ultimately is uptempo music with a melancholy lyrical twist.

 Chris Caulder / solo